 - Pests – Check for droppings of mice or rats, cockroaches, and termite infestation.
-A clear sign of the presence of termites are hollow beams, posts and the like.
-This situation should be addressed immediately, and can make or break a sale of a home.
+A clear sign of the presence of termites is hollow beams, posts and the like.
+This situation should be addressed immediately and can make or break a sale of a home.

 - Painting – The interior or exterior walls of the home may require painting or you may simply want to change the current paint color of several rooms to suit your taste or preference.